Monday, February 26, 2024

 “Of course!”
 I said and stood aside to usher him in.
 Immediately my mind began to race, what exactly was the state of my abode?
 The time since I had last seen him was such a hazy one.
 Had I cleaned at all?
 Would my surroundings be a reflection of my mental state?
 The presence of another human being suddenly thrust the sunken state in which I had spent so much time into the start light of reality.
 His unexpected company began to rapidly have a grounding effect on me that felt like something very akin to panic.
 When was the last time I had actually looked around the apartment?
 When was the last time I ha done dishes, laundry, cleaned the bathroom?
 Had I been living in filth ever since the fire?

 I furtively took stock of my surroundings as I showed him to the kitchen—and was somewhat taken aback.
-Aparently the automatic functions of my routine were stronger than I gave them credit for.
+Apparently the automatic functions of my routine were stronger than I gave them credit for.
 The scene was not the apocalyptic state that I had conjured up in my imagination.
 Sure, it wasn’t sparkling clean, but neither was it even as messy as the normal state of the apartment we had once roomed in together.

 Tom set the beer on the counter as we entered the kitchen and pulled out a bottle.
-Hel leveraged the coragated cap against his eye tooth and popped the top off with his teeth.
+Hel leveraged the corrugated cap against his eye tooth and popped the top off with his teeth.

-“Oh, jesus!”
+“Oh, Jesus!”
 I said with a shudder.
 “You know that is absolutely horrifying, right?”

-“You know i do it just for your reaction, right?”
+“You know I do it just for your reaction, right?”
 Tom replied with his characteristic booming laughter.
 “You should see Frankie when I do it.
 She’s the only person I ever met who hates it worse than you.”

 “Well, I can’t believe she’s still seeing you, ya god-damned bastard!”